AlePuglisi/ROV-Ricketts-ros2/README.md

 The **propellers** are assumed to be made of aluminum (commonly used underwater because of corrosion resistance). <br/> For the **base**, modeled as a unique body, a constant density hypothesis was not possible.
 MBARI's website provides information about its mass value.
 However, because of the complex mesh shape and discontinuous density distribution,``trimesh`` computation gives an unreliable inertia value. <br/>
-For this reason, base inertia and CoM are computed using a simple box shape of uniform density.
+For this reason, base inertia and CoM are computed using a simple box shape of uniform density.<br/>
-Also, the base ``<collision>`` is simplified to reduce simulation complexity.
+Furthermore, base ``<collision>`` is simplified to reduce simulation complexity, using the same box as the inertial one.

 ## 1.4.
 Set up an empty underwater World in Gazebo Harmonic